ridbraheem/company_news/README.md

 # company_news

-Company News is an app that lets you search for the news or articles of specific companies.
+Company News is an web app that lets you search for the news or articles of specific companies.
 Try it out and let me know what you think.

 https://company-news.herokuapp.com/